Jerielphilly/FlashyGen/README.md

 3.  **Frontend Setup (React):**
     ```bash
-    cd ../frontend # Navigate back to the root and then into the frontend folder
+    cd frontend # Navigate back to the root and then into the frontend folder
     npm install # or yarn install
     ```